Truelite/nspawn-runner/README.rst

                           sub-command help
       chroot-create       create a chroot that serves as a base for ephemeral machines
-      chroot-login        create a chroot that serves as a base for ephemeral machines
-      prepare             start an ephemeral system for a CI run run                 start an ephemeral system for a CI run cleanup             start an ephemeral system for a CI run gitlab-config       configuration step for gitlab-runner
+      chroot-login        enter the chroot to perform maintenance prepare             start an ephemeral system for a CI run run                 run a command inside a CI machine cleanup             cleanup a CI machine after it's run gitlab-config       configuration step for gitlab-runner
       toml                output the toml configuration for the custom runner